 Rapid STI Testing for Women

 Many women suffer from sexually transmitted infection (STIs), and no one wants delays in receiving results.
-That is why Jovive Health is now offering rapid testing for women’s STIs at our South Loop clinic in Chicago.
+That is why Jovive Health is now offering rapid testing for women’s STIs at all our locations.

 Here are some frequent questions we get asked about STIs and rapid tests.